kaust-vislab/Inshimtu-basic/README.md

 touch build/testing.done
 ```

-While the file creation (copying) is being performed, do the following in ParaView:
+Post-Conntection: While the file creation (copying) is being performed, do the following in ParaView:

 * Toggle Disclosure rectangle on catalyst/PVTrivialProducer1 source in Pipeline Browser to view data.
 * Click Apply button for Extract:PVTrivialProducer1 filter.
 * Make Extract:PVTrivialProducer1 filter visible.
+* Set Variable and Representation
+* Select Catalyst / Continue from menu.

 Note: Alternatively, specify the files to process via the --initial files option, shown above.\n\